 And what to do if a patient is requesting or refusing a procedure because of their beliefs.
 The guidance also has specific advice on dealing with requests for male circumcision.
 It includes how to assess the best interests of the child and who you need consent from.

 This guidance came into effect 22 April 2013.
-It was updated on 28 November 2019 to reflect the change in law on abortion in Northern Ireland.
+The legal annex was updated on 7 April 2020.